garden-of-delete/recombo_public/README.md

 ...which should show four executables: `mmc`, `xinger`, `homfly`, and `idknot`.

 ### Generating randomized self-avoiding polygons
 The Multiple Markov Chain BFACF executable (`mmc`) is the most direct path to generating randomized self avoiding polygons of known knot or link-type from scratch. `mmc` is often the starting point for the RECOMBO workflow. `mmc` requires a coordinate file specifying an initial SAP conformation to randomize.
 Initial conformations for many knot and link-types can be found in the `/initial` folder.
 The initial conformations are named according to the following scheme, derived from [Robert Scharein's Knotplot](https://knotplot.com/):
-- 2_2_1a : initial conformation in knotplot (load 3.1)
+- 2_2_1a : initial conformation in knotplot (type `load 3.1` in the KnotPlot console)
 - 2_2_1b : initial conformation in knotplot with one component reversed
 - 2_2_1c : initial cofnormation in knotplot reflected with one component reversed
 - 2_2_1d : initial conformation in knotplot reflected
 - 3_1 : initial conformtion in knotplot
 - 3_1s : initial conformation in knotplot reflected